nesterione/nesterione.github.io/cv.md

 **Technical Descriptions:**

-For this project we used the many technologies, we had react.js apps and mobile applications implemented in swift and kotlin with backend implemented in java.
+For this project we used many technologies, we had react.js apps and mobile applications implemented in swift and kotlin with backend implemented in java.
 The current version is pure python and web applications implemented in vue.js.

 **Responsibilities:**